bricekams/cxdir/README.md

 It's a [zoxide](https://github.com/ajeetdsouza/zoxide) like tool made in bash-scripting

-If there is something that i can guarantee, it's that: It's works on my computer (Ubuntu)
+If there is something that i can guarantee, it's that: It works on my computer (Ubuntu) Please try on you environement and let's improve it

 ### Installation